 "One in five industrial plants uses lagoons for some part of

-wastewater treatment process.
-These lagoons are often troubled
+its wastewater treatment process.
+These lagoons are often

-solve this problem in municipal lagoons, can also be used for
+in municipal lagoons, can also be used for the same purpose in

 Ms Platt identified the following deficiencies for

 Duckweed can't process heavy metals, pesticides, or toxic

 substances; so if the duckweed is to be used as food, it must